ShabazBadshah/shabazbadshah.com/content/blog/foss-alternatives-to-software-and-google-products/foss-alternatives-to-software-and-google-products.md

 ## Objective

-This article describes common free and open source (FOSS) alternatives to Google products and other closed-source/privacy invading software
+This article describes common, free, and open-source alternatives to many closed-source or privacy breaching products